 The National Museum of Australia holds about 20 per cent of breastplates now in public collections.
-Breastplates are truly cross-cultural historical items and are illustrative of Aboriginal-white relations from colonial times until well into the twentieth century.
-The plates shown here reflect the diversity of the Museum's collection of breastplates.
+Breastplates are truly cross-cultural historical items and are illustrative of Aboriginal–white relations from colonial times until well into the 20th century.